Brazilian Air Force: Cold War

 During the Cold War, the then Brazilian military government was aligned with the United States and NATO.
 This meant that the Northrop F-5 could be bought cheaply from the United States, which called this jet the "Freedom Fighter".
 Many other countries, such as Mexico, also benefited from this policy.
 But Brazil did not buy the F-5A Freedom Fighter, instead buying the F-5 Tiger II years later.

-In the middle of the Cold War, between 1970 and 1974, the Brazilian Air Force used its attack aircraft to bomb camps of internal Maoism guerrilla groups in the regions of the Vale do Ribeira and in the Araguaia River, attacking targets inside the jungles, using NA T-6 attack planes and B-26 Invader bombers armed with napalms.
+In the middle of the Cold War, between 1970 and 1974, the Brazilian Air Force used its attack aircraft to bomb camps of internal Maoist guerrilla groups in the regions of the Vale do Ribeira and in the Araguaia River, attacking targets inside the jungles, using North American T-6 attack planes and Douglas B-26 Invader bombers armed with napalm.

 In 1977 the Brazilian Air Force conducted Operation Saucer regarding alleged UFO sightings in the city of Colares, Pará State.
 The objects observed in the military records received the nickname of luminous bodies and were associated with phenomena reported by residents and authorities, reported by the local press, which reported alleged attacks on the civilian population.
 The operation was terminated after 4 months, and other related missions were carried out during 1978 by the National Intelligence Service.
 The Operation's documentary collection comprises hundreds of pages of documents, such as reports, photographic images and footage.

 On April 9, 1982, the Brazilian Air Force showed its ability to guarantee Brazilian sovereignty.
 In the midst of the Falklands War, on a rainy Good Friday night, the radar system detected a lyushin II-62M, registration number CU-T1225, Soviet-made and belonging to Cubana, a Cuban state company about 300 km away from Brasilia.
 Two F-103E Mirage III fighters from the 1st Air Defense Group (1st GDA), based at Anápolis Air Base, took off at around 9:00 pm to carry out the mission to protect Brazilian airspace.
 Under the guidance of the ground control, the two F-103Es positioned themselves next to the Cuban invader.
-It was then that, from the Military Operations Center, Major José Orlando Bellon said on the radio, in English: “You were intercepted.
+It was then that, from the Military Operations Center, Major José Orlando Bellon said on the radio, in English: "You were intercepted.
 There are two combat aircraft at your side.
-The order is to land in Brasilia immediately ”.
-Under the surveillance of Brazilian hunters, they made a landing at Brasilia International Airport at 10:12 pm.
+The order is to land in Brasilia immediately ".
+Under the surveillance of Brazilian fighters, they made a landing at Brasilia International Airport at 10:12 pm.

 On June 3, 1982, two F-5E Tiger II fighters from the 1st Fighter Aviation Group, based at the Santa Cruz Air Force Base - Rio de Janeiro, intercepted an Avro Vulcan Royal Air Force that had technical problems when returning from a mission during the Falklands War in the South Atlantic Ocean off the coast of Rio de Janeiro.
 The aircraft was temporarily detained in Brazil.